Reasno/fastmongo/README.md

         $col->deleteOne(['gender' => 'male']);
         $col->deleteMany(['age' => 15]);
         $col->drop();
-        // if there is a command you cannot find, use runCommand or runCommandCursor.
+        // if there is a command not yet supported, use runCommand or runCommandCursor.
         $client->my_database->runCommand(['ping' => 1]);
         return $client->my_database->runCommandCursor(['listCollections' => 1]);
     }